tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <compare>
 <james {% include timecode %}>

-The bulk of criticism however was found on social media, where straight people seemed to be confused and shocked that gay men had sex at all.
-The blowjob references and the **one** particular sex scene (which seemed like a Rubik's Cube to some straight viewers) were too much for an audience that had been raised on the sexless gay best friend sidekick character.
+The bulk of criticism however was found on social media, <mark fc=false>where straight people seemed to be confused and shocked that gay men had sex at all.</mark> The blowjob references and the **one** particular sex scene (which seemed like a Rubik's Cube to some straight viewers) were too much for an audience that had been raised on the sexless gay best friend sidekick character.
 It's *almost* as if someone asked "Do gay characters have sexual encounters?
 How do they do this when they're both facing each other?
 What kind of witchcraft is this?!"

 As a result they rushed to the internet, first to investigate how the missionary position could *possibly* work with gays, and then to express their dissatisfaction with the situation.